National Portrait Gallery Unveils Obama Portraits

-WASHINGTON (AP) - The National Portrait Gallery is unveiling portraits of former President Barack Obama and former first lady Michelle Obama.
+WASHINGTON (AP) - The National Portrait Gallery is unveiled portraits of former President Barack Obama and former first lady Michelle Obama Monday morning.

-WATCH THE UNVEILING LIVE in the video player above beginning at 10 a.m.
+Barack Obama's portrait was painted by Kehinde Wiley - an artist best known for his vibrant, large-scale paintings of African-Americans.

-The paintings are being unveiled Monday at the gallery, which is part of the Smithsonian group of museums.
+The paintings were unveiled Monday at the gallery, which is part of the Smithsonian group of museums.
 The gallery has a complete collection of presidential portraits.

 © 2018 Associated Press